phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 Summarizing, we saw that PyArrow string-columns are a huge improvement to NumPy object columns in DataFrames.
-Switching to PyArrow strings is a relatively small change that might improve the performance and efficiency of an average workflow that depends on string-data.
+Switching to PyArrow strings is a relatively small change that might improve the performance and efficiency of an average workflow that depends on string data.
 These improvements are visible for pandas and Dask!

 ## engine keyword in I/O methods